| |

 What is ViVID™ and how does it help IT operations teams?

 ViVID™ (Virima Visual Impact Display) is Virima’s service dependency visualization layer.
 It maps the relationships between IT assets and services and overlays incident, change, and vulnerability data onto those maps.
-IT operations teams use ViVID™ to assess blast radius before making changes and to trace dependencies during incidents.
+IT operations teams use ViVID™ to assess change impact before making changes and to trace dependencies during incidents.
 Learn more about ViVID™.

 Similar Posts